-It can be difficult to compare success rates from facility to facility, since some fertility clinics screen out patients who are less likely to conceive, giving the clinic an inflated success rate.
-Dr. Craig won’t do that, accepting all patients.
-At Fertility Treatment Center, we don’t refuse care to patients because of their age, FSH levels, or number of follicles (potential eggs) produced each cycle.
-Dr, Craig starts with a complete evaluation, tests and diagnostics.
-Then he develops the treatment plan (whether low, medium or high tech treatments) that he feels will provide the highest chance of success.
+It can be difficult to compare success rates from facility to facility, since some fertility clinics may screen out patients who are less likely to conceive, giving a clinic an inflated success rate.
+Dr. Craig will not do that and accepts all patients.
+At Fertility Treatment Center, we do not refuse care to patients because of their age, FSH levels, or number of follicles (potential eggs) produced each cycle.
+Dr. Craig starts with a complete evaluation, tests, and diagnostics.
+Then he develops the treatment plan (whether low, medium, or high-tech treatments) that he feels will provide the highest chance of success.

 Dr. Craig’s overall practice success rate is very high and compares very well nationally, particularly with the over age 35 population, and the overall cost per pregnancy is much lower than other practice models.
 Dr. Craig believes strongly that every patient deserves a chance at building a family, even at the expense of an artificially depressed IVF success rate.
 It is important to note that the average patient without infertility problems has only a 20 percent chance of pregnancy per cycle under ideal circumstances.

 In short, when selecting an IVF facility, it is important to look at all aspects of your treatment.
-Compare the total costs and beware of hidden fees.
+Compare the total costs and ask about additional or potential unanticipated fees.
 Be willing to spend your own money wisely to get the best medical care possible.
 Ask your OB/GYN or family doctor for a referral.
 Ask friends, family, and co-workers whom they recommend.
 Look for board certification of doctors and laboratory personnel.
-Verify the persons listed are actually there on site performing your procedures, not overseeing from another facility.
-Avoid gimmicks or “financial deals” that often contain unexpected fees, ask questions, read, and be a good consumer.
+Feel free to ask a lot of questions, read financial disclosures, and be a good consumer.

 When patients meet with Dr. Craig, they are often surprised to learn that in vitro fertilization (IVF) may not be their first course of treatment.
 In reality, most patients start with a more basic treatment option.
 In fact, 74% of treatment cycles performed at Fertility Treatment Center include ovulation induction and intrauterine insemination (IUI) — low-tech treatments requiring less medication and fewer monitoring appointments with a lower cost.